 - any other long service benefits paid or given to the worker

-- if the worker stops service with the employer - the date the worker stops service
+- the date a worker stops service with the employer.